astropy/astropy-APEs/APE1.rst

 and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The APE champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is APE-plicable.
 Posting to the `astropy-dev <https://groups.google.com/g/astropy-dev>`_ mailing list is the best way to go about doing this.

+Note that there is not much point to submitting new APEs unless someone or some group has signed up to implement it should the APE be accepted (typically this would involve the author or authors of the APE).
+Just issuing an APE in order to spur others to do work is not going to be received well, due to the OSS nature of the Astropy Project.

-Following a discussion on astropy-dev, the proposal should be submitted as a pull request to astropy-APEs with the name `APE<n>.rst` where `<n>` is an appropriately assigned number (i.e., not already an accepted/proposed/rejected APE).
+Following a discussion on `astropy-dev <https://groups.google.com/g/astropy-dev>`_, the proposal should be submitted as a pull request to astropy-APEs with the name `APE<n>.rst` where `<n>` is an appropriately assigned number (i.e., not already an accepted/proposed/rejected APE).
-The draft must use the APEtemplate.rst file.
+The draft must use the `APEtemplate.rst file`.
 Once the pull request is open, the `@astropy/ape-editor-team <https://github.com/orgs/astropy/teams/ape-editor-team>`_ should be mentioned in the pull request, and the APE will then undergo an editorial review which focuses on wording, spelling, grammar, and clarity, but does not focus on the substance of the APE.
 The editorial process ideally should not take longer than a month.
-Once the APE editors are happy with the APE, they will merge the pull request, which should have a status of `Discussion`.
-At this point, the number of the APE should be finalized, and should be set to the next available one in the main branch of the repository.
+Once the APE editors are happy with the APE, they will:

+#.
+Make sure the APE has a status of "Discussion".

+#.
+If not already, add a new entry for the APE under "APEs" table in `README.rst`
+   with the:

+   * Finalized number (the next available one in the `main` branch of the repository)
+   * Title (with link to the APE RST file)
+   * Last revised date (set to day of merging)
+   * Status (set to "Discussion")
+   * DOI left blank.

+#.
+Preview the `README.rst` updates and test the new link to make sure they are all correct.

+#.
+Merge the pull request.

+#.
+Send an email to `astropy-dev <https://groups.google.com/g/astropy-dev>`_
-Once the APE is merged, a announcement should be sent to astropy-dev, with a link to the APE and a short summary, and the proposal should then be discussed on the mailing list.
-As the discussion proceeds, the authors can choose to update the APE at any point via new pull requests which are as before subject to editorial review before merging.
-Discussions about the substance of the APE should be kept on the mailing list as far as possible.
+   with a link to the APE and a short summary to kick off the discssion period.
+   Emphasize that the proposal should be discussed on the mailing list, not the pull request.

+As the discussion proceeds, the authors can choose to update the APE at any point via new pull requests, which are as before, subject to editorial review before merging.
+If needed, editors should continue to stress that discussions about the substance of the APE should be kept on the mailing list as much as possible.

 Standard Track APEs consist of two parts:

 * a design document and
 * a reference implementation.

-It is generally recommended that at least a prototype implementation be co-developed with the APE, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the test of implementation.
+For serious consideration, it is generally recommended that at least a prototype implementation be co-developed with the APE, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the test of implementation.
 This is not required when too onerous, but some indication of